 The “R-U-N” crush was never a saint to begin with.
 I had projected my own ideas of her purity onto her, assumed that her inner composition matched her flawless exterior, and thus had turned her into more of an idol than a real person.
 Not excusing her eventual infidelity and recent divorce, but would it really be any surprise if some do break under this pressure to perform and be her daddy’s perfect daughter?

 My disappointment with things not being as they appeared to have long since worn off, I’ve come to accept that even the ‘good’ girls (even those who would never dare cheat on their husbands or even say anything out of turn) aren’t as spiritually oriented as their outward show would have many believe.
-Their faith is often shallow and a means to stay relevant or appear as righteous to their religious peers.
+Their faith is often shallow and a means to stay relevant or appear righteous to their religious peers.
 I mean, it isn’t all for show either, we’re always a mixed bag of motivation in even our best moments, but ultimately they are as flawed as anyone else and as oriented towards that strapping physique as much as their hook-up culture counterparts.

 Still, it was this realization that left me feeling betrayed by my idealism and needing to let go of this falsehood of their loftiness compared to my own shortcomings.
 They were no different from me—not better, not worse.

 This sinless young woman myth is as harmful and as completely patriarchal as the idea that a woman being ‘undefiled’ is her only value.
-Being beautiful, not being openly aggressive or disagreeable, does not make an outwardly well-behaved woman a better person.
+Being beautiful, and not being openly aggressive or disagreeable, does not make an outwardly well-behaved woman a better person.
 And, truly, at this point, I would rather deal with the ‘slut’ that is real than the ‘saint’ that is only skin deep and fake.
 It is much better to start with the baseline that all have sinned and fallen short of divine glory than to treat anyone as somehow above or beyond.
 Religious women may not sin in the same ways or as openly as their male or secular counterparts, but they still do.

 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean.
 In the same way, on the outside you appear to people as righteous but on the inside you are full of hypocrisy and wickedness.